Hittites: Art

 Given the size of the empire, there are relatively few remains of Hittite art.
 These include some impressive monumental carvings, a number of rock reliefs, as well as metalwork, in particular the Alaca Höyük bronze standards, carved ivory, and ceramics, including the Hüseyindede vases.
 The Sphinx Gates of Alaca Höyük and Hattusa, with the monument at the spring of Eflatun Pınar, are among the largest constructed sculptures, along with a number of large recumbent lions, of which the Lion of Babylon statue at Babylon is the largest, if it is indeed Hittite.
-Unfortunately, nearly all are notably worn.
+Nearly all are notably worn.
 Rock reliefs include the Hanyeri relief, and Hemite relief.
 The Niğde Stele from the end of the 8th century BC is a Luwian monument, from the Post-Hittite period, found in the modern Turkish city of Niğde.

 Religion and mythology

 Hittite religion and mythology were heavily influenced by their Hattic, Mesopotamian, Canaanite, and Hurrian counterparts.
 In earlier times, Indo-European elements may still be clearly discerned.

 Storm gods were prominent in the Hittite pantheon.
 Tarhunt (Hurrian's Teshub) was referred to as 'The Conqueror', 'The king of Kummiya', 'King of Heaven', 'Lord of the land of Hatti'.
 He was chief among the gods and his symbol is the bull.
 As Teshub he was depicted as a bearded man astride two mountains and bearing a club.
 He was the god of battle and victory, especially when the conflict involved a foreign power.
 Teshub was also known for his conflict with the serpent Illuyanka.

 The Hittite gods are also honoured with festivals, such as Puruli in the spring, the nuntarriyashas festival in the autumn, and the KI.LAM festival of the gate house where images of the Storm God and up to thirty other idols were paraded through the streets.